Student Wellbeing Guide for Schools

 Brainstorm Productions is an educational theatre company, performing live theatre in schools.
 Our performances are closely aligned with the national and state curricula, and are informed by broader student wellbeing frameworks.
 By telling a story, we can help students connect with wellbeing concepts and apply them to their own lives.

 Our young actors offer a fresh voice to the conversations that are already taking place in schools.
-Our student wellbeing programs include:
+Our student wellbeing programs in schools include:

 Brainstorm offers a range of productions for primary and secondary schools, so that the messages can be reinforced and built on as students progress through the year levels.
 Each performance uses a different storyline and characters, while conveying the underlying themes of empathy, respect, positive relationships and resilience.